rnelson0/puppetconf/2016/one/02_details.md

 * Snapshot (or equivalent) the master, and any canary nodes we have.
 * Restrict access to the master.
 Don't push bad catalogs to nodes, could cause outages.
+ * Set up an exact duplicate environment and upgrade there.
- * Block tcp/8140 with a firewall.
+ * Selectively block tcp/8140 with a firewall.
  * Revoke certificates for non-canary nodes (roll the snapshot back to revert).
- * Revoke the CA, generate a new CA and new agent nodes.
+ * Revoke the CA, generate a new CA and new agent certs.
  * Disable puppet agent on nodes with orchestration, ensure it doesn't turn back on in the middle of your upgrade!
 * There's no right way, just find a way that works well for you.
 * Upgrade the master.